-Tim Argall explains the different kinds of animation - stop motion, 2d and 3d.
-For this course, you’ll need to choose one to specialise in.
+In the video, Tim Argall explains the different kinds of animation - stop motion, 2d and 3d.
+For this course, you’ll need to choose one to use for the exercises.
 Tim also recommends the best animation apps to work in, depending on your specialty.

 The next 2 exercises are for you to get a feel for the different types of animation.
 You don’t have to do any story work yet, just have fun.